cnridley/goat_dev_test/README.md

 The colors were taken from the provided Figma file.

-The font on the Figma file was 'Sohne', however, I did not have acces to Sohne, so used a the Google Font 'Opens Sans' as an alternative.
+The font on the Figma file was 'Sohne', however, I did not have acces to Sohne, so used the Google Font 'Opens Sans' as an alternative.

 The images were taken from the Figma file, and resized as necessary to fit.